 It’s not always harmonious when business people and IT people are in the same room.
 That’s what we are here to help with.
 SBS Group has a streamlined approach that ensures everyone is operating from the same blueprint, helping you realize business value faster.

-Often companies believe go-live is when their digital transformation ends, and this simply isn’t true.
+Often companies believe go-live is when your digital transformation ends, and this simply isn’t true.
 Without regular check-ups, training, and re-training, there is a danger of low user adoption and a wasted IT budget.
 SBS Group’s E3 system integrates strategic planning, ERP and CRM, Business Intelligence and Analytics together, enabling the entire organization to create, communicate, measure and manage plans, objectives, and initiatives at the organization, team, and individual level.

 I hope that you don’t fall into the trap of these digital transformation myths this holiday season.
 Let us know if you have a concern about any of the seven above and we can help.
 Join us for one of our upcoming webcasts where we talk about how Dynamics 365 can help.